 The students are able to:

-- apply agreement technologies for analysing and modelling a collaborative multiagent system
+- apply agreement technologies and HART methods for analysing and modelling a collaborative human-robot system

 |